Zeuxtronic/Final-Zeouron/README.md

 Here are some common fixes:

 - Not executing:
-Most of the time, on krnl, you will need to execute it switch (no idea why) If that doesnt work, try deleting the folder "Zeouron" in your executors workspace.
+Most of the time, on krnl, you will need to execute it twice (no idea why)

+If that doesnt work, try deleting the folder "Zeouron" in your executors workspace.
 If you arent using our suggested executors try switching to our suggested executors.